syncfusion-content/xamarin-docs/Xamarin/ComboBox/Overview.md

 ---
-layout : post
+layout: post
-title: About Xamarin ComboBox control | Syncfusion
+title: About Xamarin ComboBox Control | Syncfusion
-description: Learn here all about introduction of Syncfusion Xamarin ComboBox (SfComboBox) control, its elements and more. platform : xamarin control : SfComboBox documentation : ug
+description: Learn about the Syncfusion Xamarin ComboBox (SfComboBox) control, its elements, and more.
+platform: Xamarin
+control: SfComboBox
+documentation: ug
 ---

 # Xamarin ComboBox (SfComboBox) Overview

-The combo box is a textbox component that allows users to type a value or choose an option from the list of predefined options.
-This control has several out of box features such as data binding, filtering, UI customization, and more.
+The ComboBox is a textbox component that allows users to enter a value or select an option from a list of predefined options.
+This control comes with built-in features such as data binding, filtering, UI customization, and more.

 ![Xamarin ComboBox](images/Overview/overview.png)

-## Key features
+## Key Features

-* Editable mode – Supports both editable and non-editable text box to choose selected item from given data source.
+- **Editable Mode**: Supports both editable and non-editable text boxes for selecting an item from a given data source.

-* Filtering mode – Provides options to support both filtering and non-filtering suggestion lists.
-Provides three ways to display filtered suggestions.
-These include displaying suggestions using the drop-down list, which appends the first suggestion to text, and a combination of both.
+- **Filtering Mode**: Offers options to support filtering and non-filtering suggestion lists, and provides three ways to display filtered suggestions, including using a drop-down list, appending the first suggestion to text, or a combination of both.

-* Suggestion modes – Suggestions can be filtered in different modes, such us StartsWith, EndWith, Contains, Equals, Custom and more.
-ComboBox provides both case-sensitive and case-insensitive modes.
-The items only filter the Allow Filtering property has enabled.
+- **Suggestion Modes**: Filter suggestions using various modes such as StartsWith, EndsWith, Contains, Equals, Custom, and more.
+ComboBox supports both case-sensitive and case-insensitive modes.
+Items filter only when the Allow Filtering property is enabled.

-* MultiSelection – Provides two different ways to select multiple items from the suggestion list.
-They are using Token representation and Delimiter.
-In Token mode, the text can be wrapped in two ways.
-They are Wrap and None.
-In Wrap mode text will be wrapped to next line.
-When using None, the text will be wrapped horizontally.
+- **Multi-Selection**: Offers two different methods for selecting multiple items from the suggestion list: using Token representation and Delimiter.
+In Token mode, text can wrap in two ways: Wrap, which wraps text to the next line, and None, which wraps text horizontally.

-* Customization Support – Provide options to customize both the Entry and Suggestion drop down.
+- **Customization Support**: Provides options to customize both the Entry and the Suggestion drop-down.

-* Header and Footer – Header and Footer content can be given in the top and bottom of the Suggestion list in SfComboBox
+- **Header and Footer**: Add header and footer content to the top and bottom of the suggestion list in SfComboBox.

-* Highlighting Text – Highlights the matching text in the suggestion list based on the input given in it.
+- **Highlighting Text**: Highlights matching text in the suggestion list based on user input.

-* Watermark – Supports explanatory text inside the combo box control until the user inputs text.
-Watermark is restored again if user clears the text in control.
+- **Watermark**: Displays explanatory text inside the ComboBox control until the user inputs text.
+It is restored if the user clears the text in the control.